emtechgroup/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?
+Responsive websites respond to the size of the browser at any given point.
+Adaptive websites adapt to the width of the browser at a specific points.
+In other words, the website is only concerned about the browser being a specific width, at which point it adapts the layout.

 2. Describe what it means to be mobile first vs desktop first.
+Instead, the former is actually a design strategy (mobile-first), while the latter is the result of a technical approach (responsive).
+When a business develops its website, the design is often based on the assumption that visitors will browse it on a desktop computer.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+The em unit is relative to the font-size of the parent, which causes the compounding issue.
+The rem unit is relative to the root—or the html—element.
+That means that we can define a single font size on the html element and define all rem units to be a percentage of that.

 4. How would you describe preprocessing to someone new to CSS?
+A CSS preprocessor is a program that lets you generate CSS from the preprocessor's own unique syntax.
+There are many CSS preprocessors to choose from, however most CSS preprocessors will add some features that don't exist in pure CSS, such as mixin, nesting selector, inheritance selector, and so on.
+These features make the CSS structure more readable and easier to maintain.

 5. What is your favorite concept in preprocessing?
-What is the concept that gives you the most trouble?
+What is the concept that gives you the most trouble? favorite concept is being able to use variables.
+Using variables.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.